Once you start working with more than a handful of clients it becomes more difficult to keep track of where they are in your programs.

 In the beginning stages of your business it may be easy for you to keep tabs on just a few clients, but as your business grows and you’re working with more and more clients, you will quickly find yourself overwhelmed if you don’t have some kind of tracking system in place.

-If your clients book a certain number of sessions with you creating a simple spreadsheet that has your client’s names in the left-hand column, and a column along the top for each session will allow you to easily see how many sessions they have already booked and how many sessions they have left.
+If your clients book a certain number of sessions with you, creating a simple spreadsheet that has your client’s names in the left-hand column, and a column along the top for each session will allow you to easily see how many sessions they have already booked and how many sessions they have left.
+You can also create more advanced client tracking spreadsheets too that automatically fill in data on a summary sheet, and has individual client tabs.